 That last thing you want to do after saving up that first $1000 to invest is to lose it!
 Whether its $100, a $1000 or a million, you worked for it and now you want to see it work for YOU!

-My three favorite ways to invest a grand are not only great low-cost investing options but offer returns to beat your investing goals and safety from a stock selloff!
+My five favorite ways to invest a grand are not only great low-cost investing options but offer returns to beat your investing goals and safety from a stock selloff!

 You can start investing with as little as $100 on most investing sites but it helps to start with a little more to avoid some of the risks in individual stocks and investments.
 Investing $1,000 can mean a big difference in being able to get the diversification you need and really start seeing your money grow.

-But how should you invest $1,000 and how fast can your earnings pile up in three of my favorite investments?
+But how should you invest $1,000 and how fast can your earnings pile up in my favorite investment strategies?

-Before we get into my three favorite ways to invest $1,000, let’s cover how to invest and why it’s just as important as the investments you buy.
+Before we get into my favorite ways to invest $1,000, let’s cover HOW to invest and why it’s just as important as the investments you buy.

 - Diversification means buying enough individual stocks or investments so that a big loss in one will not seriously dent your portfolio.
 Invest $500 in one stock and it accounts for half of your $1,000 portfolio meaning a big loss could really hurt.
-Invest $100 in something and your portfolio only falls 5% even if it plunges by 50%.
+Invest $100 in something and it accounts for a much smaller chunk of your total wealth.

 - Investing fees are one of your biggest enemies and will eat away at any return you earn.
 Buying ten stocks every three months adds up to $400 in annual fees even at the less expensive investing sites.
 You’ve already lost 40% of your $1,000 investment and you have only just begun!
 Make deposits into your investing account regularly but wait to invest to save on fees.